SUCHMOKUO/node-worker-threads-pool/README.md

 ```

 ## `Class: DynamicPool`
-Instance of DynamicPool is a threads pool executes dynamic task function provided every call.
+Instance of DynamicPool is a threads pool executes different task functions provided every call.

 ### `new DynamicPool(size)`